-It's not simple to understand customers, we never know whats going on a customer's mind while going through our service or products.
+It's not simple to understand customers, we never know what's going on in a customer's mind while going through our service or products.
 It's the task of the sales team to develop empathy with prospects and drive them to the end of the sales funnel.

-What's Empathy and how it helps to convert prospects into a qualified lead?
+What's Empathy and how does it help to convert prospects into qualified leads?

 Often Empathy is confused with sympathy, Empathy is the ability to understand and sense another person's emotions and respond appropriately.
 Whereas Sympathy is to feel the same thing.

-Developing proper Empathy with your prospect based on your understanding of the perspective helps you in building trust, maintain bonds, define the problem, improves the questioning, aids in defining the solution, and helps to close the sale.
+Developing proper Empathy with your prospect based on your understanding of the perspective helps you in building trust, maintaining bonds, defining the problem, improving the questioning, aids in defining the solution, and helps to close the sale.